binance/binance-spot-api-docs/testnet/sbe-market-data-streams.md

 * You can subscribe to a single stream at **/ws/\<streamName\>**.
 * You can subscribe to multiple streams at **/stream?streams=\<streamName1\>/\<streamName2\>/\<streamName3\>**.
 * A single connection to **stream-sbe.testnet.binance.vision** is **only valid for 24 hours**; expect to be disconnected at the 24 hour mark.
+* A [`serverShutdown`](#serverShutdown) event will be sent 10 minutes before disconnection.
+Please establish a new connection as soon as possible to prevent interruption.
 * All time and timestamp fields are in **microseconds**.
 * **An API Key is necessary for access**.
   * Only Ed25519 keys are allowed.